 What Is a Car Accident Loan?

-A car accident loan is a cash advance given to the victim of a car accident against any potential settlement from their case.
+A car accident loan is a cash advance given to the car accident victim against any potential settlement from their case.
 These loans are also referred to as pre-settlement loans.

 How a Car Accident Loan Works